Glossary

 Definition

-Equity stake refers to the percentage of ownership or shares that an investor holds in a company.
-It represents the investor's claim on the company's assets and earnings.
+An equity stake refers to the percentage of ownership an investor or stakeholder holds in a company, usually represented by shares of stock.
+It gives the holder a proportional claim on the company’s assets, profits, and (depending on share type) a degree of influence over company decisions.

 Frequently Asked Questions